nvim-lua/kickstart.nvim/README.md

   ```
   winget install OpenJS.NodeJS.LTS
   npm install -g neovim (after closing and reopening admin window)
+  npm install -g tree-sitter-cli  (this is needed to execute the :TSInstallFromGrammar <language> command within neovim)
   ```
   - And finally the neovim installation:
   ```